moveit/moveit.ros.org/events/2022-google-summer-of-code/index.markdown

 ## Tips for writing a successful Google Summer of Code application for MoveIt

+* **Create at least one pull request in a MoveIt-related repository and include a reference to this pull request in your application.**
 * Be specific in describing your experience.
 Rather than saying "experienced C++ programmer," point us to code that you have written and contributed.
 * Describe your background and experience in robotics and ROS.
 * Tell us what you hope to get out of the Summer of Code experience.